anil-650/Clg_labs/3_sem_lab/ans.md

 The value of z is     10
 ```

-## 16. Write a program "DivideByZero" that takes two numbers a and b as input, -witte a program computes a/b, and invokes Arithmetic Exception to generate a message when the denominator is zero.
+## 16. Write a program "Divide By Zero" that takes two numbers a and b as input, -write a program computes a/b, and invokes Arithmetic Exception to generate a message when the denominator is zero.
 ```java

 import java.util.Scanner;